"The wound is the place where the Light enters you."

 Feel with, not as: Know the difference between empathy (feeling with) and enmeshment (feeling as).

-Practice self-care: Caring for yourself enables rather than prevents service.
+Practice self-care: Caring for ourselves enables rather than prevents service.

 Trust others' capacity: Believe in others' ability to heal themselves.